openhab/openhab-addons/bundles/org.openhab.binding.tivo/README.md

 * This rule was used to overcome limitations within the HABpanel user interface at the moment when using transform/map functionality.

 The following rule shows how a string change to the item `TiVo_KeyboardStr` is split into individual characters and sent to the TiVo.
 The method to send a keystroke multiple times is used to simulate rapid keystrokes required to achieve number based searched.

-A simple custom template widget can be used within the HABpanel user interface for tablet based searches.
+A simple custom template widget can be used within the HABpanel user interface for tablet-based searches.
 See [this discussion thread] (https://community.openhab.org/t/tivo-1-1-protocol-new-binding-contribution/5572/21?u=andymb).

 ```